msmelissacz21/Milestone-One-Project/README.md

 Future potential updates:
-Adding collision
-Adding more tile pieces
-Updating Mr. Kitties images to match the background style better Compress code
-Address diagnal walking
+Adding collision, adding more tile pieces, updating Mr. Kitties images to match the background style better, compress code, address diagnal walking, make overall style more appealing, add dog enemy(already located in images), reconfigure scoring and winning, add music, make the map larger and more interesting, add water tiles, add buildings

 Credit:
 This is the first project in my fullstack development course.
-The tile images and icon were created by me.
+The tile images and fish element were created by me.
-The cat was taken from an opensource sprite sheet and made into several gifs
+The cat/dog were taken from an opensource sprite sheet and made into several gifs